 Issues and the Photographs

-The two photographic projects are:
+The photographic projects are:

-· One project showcases Miami's blue ocean ecosystems climate issue.
-“Blue” refers to wet, ocean, and aquatic plants, as compared to “green” land-based plants.
-Blue ocean ecosystems are also called blue carbon ecosystems because they capture and store carbon dioxide from the atmosphere for hundreds of years more effectively than green ecosystems (see Ocean Ecosystems: A Primer).
-Many of these photos are in black and white to make the beautiful but threatened landscapes appear more dramatic.
-The color photos are to remind us of human threats to the environment, such as from burning of fossil fuels (see Photos of Blue Ocean Ecosystems).
+Miami's blue ocean ecosystems - “Blue” refers to wet, ocean, and aquatic plants, as compared to “green” land-based plants.
+Blue ocean ecosystems (see Photos of Blue Ocean Ecosystems) are also called blue carbon ecosystems because they capture and store carbon dioxide from the atmosphere for hundreds of years more effectively than green ecosystems (see Ocean Ecosystems: A Primer).

 Blue ocean ecosystems are effective at fighting climate change.
 They are nature-based, can store carbon for a long time and impede flooding.
 Furthermore, flooding reduces the ability of blue ocean/blue carbon ecosystems to absorb carbon dioxide from the atmosphere.
 The hope is that the beauty captured in these photos will help combat future environmental damage and feelings of hopelessness about climate change.
 The optimism is that these images will encourage people to take nature-based actions* to lessen climate change, such as protecting and preserving blue ocean ecosystems (see Protect and Preserve and Examples of Difference Others are Making and More Inspiration).